FAIRplus/the-fair-cookbook/docs/content/recipes/ontology-robot-recipe.md

 ### Step 0: Preliminary considerations

 #### What is an application ontology?
-An application ontology is a semantic artifact which is developed to answer the needs of a specific use case or scenario.
-It reuse agreed knowledge specified on reference ontologies, which can be extremely large but whose broad coverage may not be required by the application ontology.
+An application ontology is a semantic artefact which is developed to answer the needs of a specific use case or scenario.
+It reuses agreed knowledge specified in reference ontologies, which can be extremely large but whose broad coverage may not be required by the application ontology.

 #### What is a use a case?